 - 7.1 The Council's Legal Department will maintain a central record of all authorisations.
-This will be updated whenever an authorisation is granted, renewed, or cancelled. - 7.2 The record will be retained for a period of at least three years from the end of the authorisation and will contain the following information: - 7.2.1 the type of authorisation; - 7.2.2 the date the authorisation was given; - 7.2.3 Name and rank/grade of the authorising officer, - 7.2.4 the unique reference number (URN) of the investigation or operation; - 7.2.5 the title of the investigation or operation, including a brief description and names of subjects, if known; - 7.2.6 details of attendances at the magistrates' court to include the date of attendances at court, the determining magistrate, the decision of the court and the time and date of that decision; - 7.2.7 the dates of any reviews; - 7.2.8 if the authorisation is renewed, when it was renewed and who authorised the renewal, including the name and rank/grade of the Authorising Officer; - 7.2.9 whether the investigation or operation is likely to result in obtaining confidential information as defined in this code of practice;
+This will be updated whenever an authorisation is granted, renewed, or cancelled. - 7.2 The record will be retained for a period of at least three years from the end of the authorisation and will contain the following information: - 7.2.1 the type of authorisation; - 7.2.2 the date the authorisation was given; - 7.2.3 Name and rank/grade of the authorising officer, - 7.2.4 the unique reference number (URN) of the investigation or operation; - 7.2.5 the title of the investigation or operation, including a brief description and names of subjects, if known; - 7.2.6 details of attendances at the magistrates' court to include the date of attendances at court, the determining magistrate, the decision of the court and the time and date of that decision; - 7.2.7 the dates of any reviews; - 7.2.8 if the authorisation is renewed, when it was renewed and who authorised the renewal, including the name and rank/grade of the Authorising Officer; - 7.2.9 whether the investigation or operation is likely to result in obtaining confidential information as defined in this code of practice; - 7.2.10 whether the authorisation was granted by an individual directly involved in the investigation; and - 7.2.11 the date the authorisation was cancelled.

-- 7.2.10 whether the authorisation was granted by an individual directly involved in the investigation; and - 7.2.11 the date the authorisation was cancelled. - 7.3 In respect of each step in the procedure Authorising Officers must retain all original documentation and must give to the legal department a copy of the following information: - 7.3.1 the application, and authorisation together with any supplementary documentation and notification of the approval given by the authorising officer; - 7.3.2 a record of the period over which the surveillance has taken place; - 7.3.3 the frequency of reviews prescribed by the authorising officer; - 7.3.4 a record of the result of each review of the authorisation; - 7.3.5 the renewal of an authorisation, given together with the supporting documentation submitted when the renewal was requested; - 7.3.6 the date and time when any instruction to cease surveillance was given; and - 7.3.7 the date and time when any other instruction was given by the authorising officer. - 7.4 For the avoidance of doubt the information set out above must be passed to the legal department contemporaneously to ensure that the Council's central record can be maintained and that the Council can therefore ensure that all authorisations are reviewed and cancelled in accordance with RIPA.
+- 7.3 In respect of each step in the procedure Authorising Officers must retain all original documentation and must give to the legal department a copy of the following information: - 7.3.1 the application, and authorisation together with any supplementary documentation and notification of the approval given by the authorising officer; - 7.3.2 a record of the period over which the surveillance has taken place; - 7.3.3 the frequency of reviews prescribed by the authorising officer; - 7.3.4 a record of the result of each review of the authorisation; - 7.3.5 the renewal of an authorisation, given together with the supporting documentation submitted when the renewal was requested; - 7.3.6 the date and time when any instruction to cease surveillance was given; and - 7.3.7 the date and time when any other instruction was given by the authorising officer. - 7.3.8 A copy of the order approving or otherwise the grant or renewal of an authorisation from a Justice of the Peace (JP). - 7.4 For the avoidance of doubt the information set out above must be passed to the legal department contemporaneously to ensure that the Council's central record can be maintained and that the Council can therefore ensure that all authorisations are reviewed and cancelled in accordance with RIPA.